STUDENT & UNDER 30s MEMBERSHIP

 The scheme is free to join with excellent benefits:

 - The opportunity to book two discounted tickets per production, enabling you to bring a guest of any age.
 (Tickets are limited – advance booking is recommended).

 - Half price programme on production of membership card.

 - Subscription to ENO and AAA enewsletters which will keep you updated on all the latest news, last-minute ticket offers and videos from the London Coliseum.

 - This means you and a friend can see a world class opera production and each have a souvenir programme all for £26!

 Ticket prices for members are: Stalls £30 | Dress Circle £20 | Upper Circle £10

-- AAA tickets are not available for online bookings
+- Access All Arias (AAA) tickets are not available for online bookings

 - Your personal ID number (printed on your membership card) will need to be quoted when booking tickets